cs1302uga/cs1302-ce18/README.md

 > ```
 > **-- Age Old Saying**

-This class exercise explores functional interfaces and lambda expressions in conjunction with generic methods and interfaces.
+This class exercise explores functional interfaces, lambda expressions, and method references in conjunction with generic methods and interfaces.
 In this exercise, only the generic method signatures will be provided.
 Implementation details are left to the student.

 ## References and Prerequisites